simp/pupmod-simp-simpkv/REFERENCE.md

 Data type: `String[1]`

-The key folder to be removed
+The key folder to list.
+Must conform to the following:

+* Key folder must contain only the following characters:

+  * a-z
+  * A-Z
+  * 0-9
+  * The following special characters: `._:-/`

+* Key folder may not contain '/./' or '/../' sequences.

 ##### `options`